 Have you heard?
-The Affordable Care Act prohibits discrimination against LGBT people in health insurance and in accessing health care in EVERY state.
-On May 13, 2016, the Office for Civil Rights at the U.S. Department of Health and Human Services released a final rule with new protections for LGBTQ people across the country.
-The rule bans discrimination based on gender identity and sex stereotyping in most types of health insurance coverage and by most types of health care providers.
+The Affordable Care Act prohibits discrimination against LGBT people in most types of health insurance and in accessing health care in EVERY state.
 Here are a few key things to know:

 - All LGBTQ people are protected from discrimination in health insurance coverage and health care.
-The rule contains explicit protections for transgender, gender nonconforming, non-binary, and intersex individuals as well as LGB people based on sex stereotyping.
+The Affordable Care Act protects LGB people as well as transgender, gender nonconforming, non-binary, and intersex individuals.

-- The rule bans categorical transgender exclusions in most types of health insurance.
-The rule does not mandate or otherwise require coverage of transition-related care – so there is no specific list of services that must be covered.
-However, if a plan covers a certain treatment for a non-transgender person person, it cannot be denied to a transgender person based on their gender identity.
-Trans exclusions in private health plans do not have to be removed until January 1, 2017 but all other types of coverage – including Medicaid – must remove trans exclusions by July 18, 2016.
+- Insurers should not have categorical transgender exclusions in most types of health insurance.
+There is no explicit requirement that insurers cover transition-related care – so there is no specific list of services that must be covered.
+However, if a plan covers a certain treatment for a cisgender person, it cannot be denied to a transgender person based on their gender identity.

-- The rule protects LGBTQ people from discrimination when accessing health care.
+- LGBTQ people are protected from discrimination when accessing health care.
 Most health providers – including hospitals, nursing facilities, community health centers, state Medicaid agencies, and state public health agencies (among others) – are prohibited from discriminating against LGBTQ people.
-This means that health care providers can’t discriminate against you because of who you are in a relationship with.
-It also means that a hospital, for example, must place a transgender or gender nonconforming individual in a room or ward according to their gender identity, rather than their sex assigned at birth or recorded gender.
-The final rule also prohibits harassment, such as a provider intentionally refusing to use a transgender person’s correct name and pronoun.
+Health care providers can’t discriminate because of who you are in a relationship with.
+And hospitals, for example, must place a transgender or gender nonconforming individual in a room or ward according to their gender identity.
+You should never face harassment, such as a provider intentionally refusing to use a transgender person’s correct name and pronoun.

-- If you experience any form of discrimination, have a trans exclusion in your plan, or if your coverage is denied you should file a complaint with the Office for Civil Rights and let us know at email@example.com.
+- If you experience any form of discrimination, find a trans exclusion in your plan, or if your coverage is denied, you should contact a legal organization at http://bit.ly/2hHkLxi and let us know at email@example.com.
 It doesn’t matter what type of plan or provider.
 It can be frustrating to file a complaint, but this is especially important given the lack of clarity about what must be covered.
-The more complaints, the more likely we are to get more guidance in the future.